 Duba Explorers Camp (formerly known as Duba Expedition Camp) is in the northeastern corner of the Okavango Delta in the private, 77,000-acre Duba Plains concession.

 Today, Duba’s five rustic-luxe guest tents sit on an island bordered by a permanent waterway on one side and a marsh (a seasonal channel) on the other.
-Mixed with vast plains and acacia woodlands, the diversity of ecosystems in this region support a wide variety of flora and fauna including rare species like wild dogs and sable.
+Mixed with vast plains and acacia woodlands, this region has a diversity ecosystem and

 The Main Tent

-Walking up the steps to my private verandah, I hear the gentle cracks of a lone bull elephant munching on a tree opposite me on the far side of the marsh.
+Walking up the steps to my private verandah, I hear the soft cracking of a lone bull elephant munching on a tree opposite me on the far side of the marsh.
 (Being so close to wildlife is why I love unfenced camps.)